dolphinalt/APCSP-Fastpages/_posts/2023-01-30-Individual-Project-Blog.md

 ## Code Plan

-Create a database generator code using inspriation from Mr. Mort's code, and create an api code using inspiration from Mr. Mortensen's code.
+Create a database generator code using inspiration from Mr. Mort's code, and create an api code using inspiration from Mr. Mortensen's code.
 The database will follow the following format:

 | Username | Full Name | Period 1 | Period 2 | Period 3 | Period 4 | Period 5 |
 | --- | --- | --- | --- | --- | --- | --- |